reejan6/CS5100/README.md

     - Trains and evaluates a CNN to analyze the sentiment of the input text represented as a document embedding
     - Supports 6 sentiment categories: anger, fear, joy, love, sadness, and surprise
     - Returns the test loss and acuuracy to the user
+    - Saves trained model weights and biases
+    - Saves a train and validation loss plot

 ##### Word Embedding Layer CNN